Ensuring Product and Chemical Substance Safety

 In the operation of the SIGMA Green Procurement System, the Group ensures its compliance with the RoHS directive,*1 and also rapidly complies with more stringent regulations on chemical substances in products by expanding its coverage to include substances of very high concern (SVHCs) on the candidate list for authorization and other substances restricted under REACH regulations.*2 Through these efforts in assessment and management of chemical substances in products, the Group is keeping an eye on trends in regulations and alternative technologies and is working on plans to eliminate hazardous materials in order to be sure it avoids risks.

 In addition, in order to ease the workload of suppliers, the Group uses the chemSHERPA*3 scheme to define the substances covered in its survey.
-Moreover, the Group regularly holds briefings on trends in environmental laws and regulations for its suppliers to ensure understanding of Konica Minolta’s initiatives.
+Moreover, the Group regularly provides information on trends in environmental laws and regulations (revision of the Green Procurement Guidelines) to its suppliers to ensure understanding of Konica Minolta’s initiatives.

 - RoHS directive: Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment